 - Do not use metal twist ties to secure the light strands to the umbrella ribs.

-Solar Umbrella Lights
+Install Solar Umbrella Lights

-Solar patio umbrella lights attach to umbrellas in much the same way as their electric relatives, without requiring a power cord or power receptacle to create light.
+Solar patio umbrella lights attach to umbrellas in much the same way as their electric counterparts, without requiring a power cord or power receptacle to create light.
 Instead, the light kit includes a solar panel attached to a clip.
 Secure the solar panel, panel-side up, to the vent on the patio umbrella on the outside of the umbrella so it can receive full sun.
-If necessary, adjust the location of the solar panel so it receives the maximum amount of sun every day -- it won't charge very well if it's in the shade most of the afternoon.
+If necessary, adjust the location of the solar panel so it receives the maximum amount of sun every day — it won't charge very well if it's in the shade most of the afternoon.